New vs Used Cars

 Reasonable Investment Assumptions

-To avoid the The possibility that something bad will happen.
-More that you won’t have enough money to pay for the second used car, I will assume that you can earn 3% in an essentially risk-free investment for the first 10 years (until you replace your new car for the first time).
-In the current The percentage which, when multiplied by the face amount or principal of a financial instrument, such as a bond, savings account or loan, determines the amount of interest that will be paid to or by t...
-More environment, you can earn close to 3% on CDs, corporate bonds or high-yield savings accounts.
-After that, you have enough savings built up from buying two used cars instead of two new cars that you can afford to take on the The possibility that something bad will happen.
-More of investing in the stock market.
+To avoid the risk that you won’t have enough money to pay for the second used car, I will assume that you can earn 3% in an essentially risk-free investment for the first 10 years (until you replace your new car for the first time).
+In the current interest rate environment, you can earn close to 3% on CDs, corporate bonds or high-yield savings accounts.
+After that, you have enough savings built up from buying two used cars instead of two new cars that you can afford to take on the risk of investing in the stock market.

 I have used the annual returns on the S&P 500 from 1950 through 2018 to model the amounts you will have accumulated by selecting the less expensive strategies.